-The percent of people who say that the commercials are the best part of the game.
+The proportion of people who say that the commercials are the best part of the game.
 Well, “part of the game” may not be putting it exactly correct.
 Those people think the commercials are better than the game.
 Back in the day when the NFC frequently owned the AFC in lopsided blowouts and there were also entertaining gimmicks like the Bud Bowl, the actual game was an afterthought at times.
-But a whole host of recent Super Bowls have been wildly entertaining, and given this year’s matchup Super Bowl LV is expected to be no exception.
+But a whole host of recent Super Bowls have been wildly entertaining, and given this year’s matchup, Super Bowl 56 is expected to be no exception.

-The average cost of a 30-second ad during Super Bowl LV.
+The average cost of a 30-second ad during Super Bowl 56.
+That’s an increase of a cool $1 million from last year!
 Let’s hope the quality of the commercials lives up to their cost, because the overall experience is much better when the commercials are good.

-The total numbers of pounds of ribs that are sold during Super Bowl week.
+The total number of pounds of ribs that are sold during Super Bowl week.
 Not everyone is all about pizza and/or wings, apparently.

 The number of people who are expected to miss work the day after the Super Bowl.
-You can be sure that many of those folks live in Tampa, Fla. and Kansas City, Mo.
+You can be sure that many of those folks live in Los Angeles and Ohio.

-The number of pounds of potato chips that will be consumed during the Super Bowl.
-And how much salsa?!?!
+The number of pounds of potato chips and tortilla chips that will be consumed during the Super Bowl.
+And how much salsa?

-A total of 23.2 million people are expected to place at least one wager on Super Bowl LV.
+The number of Americans expected to place a wager on the Super Bowl.
+With legalized betting opening up across America, this figure is more than 8 million higher than was reported last year.
 And why not?
-In addition to the standard spread and total, a countless amount of props and exotics are on offer.
+In addition to the standard spread and total, a countless amount of props and exotic bets are on offer.